julianeon/julianeon/books.md

 Also greatly enjoyed LOTR and Dune.

-Two books that I loved that I rarely see discussed are Bodard's Obsidian & Blood series & Garfinkel's All Of An Instant.
+Two books that I loved that I rarely see mentioned are Bodard's Obsidian & Blood series & Garfinkel's All Of An Instant.

 On the more literary side: In Search of Lost Time, War and Peace, Moby Dick.